HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;8a Provider or Care Coordinator creates and sends an electronic referral to the CBO

 <p style="margin: 0 0 10px 50px; width: 95%;">
 See <a href="exchange_workflow.html#workflow-diagram">exchange workflow</a>.
-In the Direct Referral, after creating a <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> and <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>, and posting them to the CBO's FHIR server, the Provider system also creates a Subscription on the CBO's FHIR server (see <a href="checking_task_status.html#subscription">checking_task_status.html#subscription</a> and especially <a href="checking_task_status.html#task-topic">Task topic</a>).
-The Task is associated with the SDOHCC ServiceRequest through the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task.focus</a> data element.
+In the Direct Referral, after creating a <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> and <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>, and posting them to the CBO's FHIR server, the provider's system also creates a Subscription on the CBO's FHIR server (see <a href="checking_task_status.html#subscription">checking_task_status.html#subscription</a> and especially <a href="checking_task_status.html#task-topic">Task topic</a>).
+Task is associated with the SDOHCC ServiceRequest through the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task.focus</a> data element.
 Importantly, the Task is the means to communicate from the CBO to the provider that work is being done or is done (once created by provider, it is modified by the CBO).
 The SDOHCC ServiceRequest is a receipt of service and can contain additional information for the CBO through its various fields such as the supporting document field.
 The Task is where the CBO communicates back to the provider.
-For example, the Task.input field is where the CBO can communicate information the CBO used to complete the task.
+For example, Task.input field is where the CBO can communicate information the CBO used to complete the task.
 Finally, the provider may also include a <a href="StructureDefinition-SDOHCC-TaskForPatient.html">SDOHCC Task For Patient</a> indicating actions for the patient to take or an assessment (questionnaire) to fill out
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;9a CBO receives and accepts referral

 <p style="margin: 0 0 10px 50px; width: 95%;">
 The subscription set-up in 8a means that the CBO can update the Task locally and a notification is sent to provider (See <a href="checking_task_status.html">checking task status</a> for details.).
-Locally, the CBO updates the status of the referral to indicate acceptance of the referral, by updating the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">status</a> of the SDOHCC Task For Referral Management, specific to the referral indicated above, from <a href="https://hl7.org/fhir/R4/codesystem-task-status.html#task-status-requested">requested</a> to ‘accepted’.
-SDOHCC Task For Referral Management status is updated using the FHIR API to ‘in progress’ when work commences.
+Locally, the CBO updates the SDOHCC Task For Referral Management <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">status</a> from <a href="https://hl7.org/fhir/R4/codesystem-task-status.html#task-status-requested">requested</a> to ‘accepted’.
+When work commences, the SDOHCC Task For Referral Management status is updated using the FHIR API to ‘in progress’
 </p>

 <p style="margin: 0 0 10px 50px; width: 95%;">
 There is the possibility that a further referral is made by the CBO to a separate CBO.
-This can be communicated by creating a <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> instance that references the initial <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>and the <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> through <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">partOf:SupportedPartOf</a> and <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">basedOn:SupportedBasedOn</a>, respectively.
+This can be communicated by creating a new <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> instance that references the initial <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> and the <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> through <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">partOf:SupportedPartOf</a> and <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">basedOn:SupportedBasedOn</a>, respectively.
 The new Task instance is a child Task.
 We would appreciate feedback on any use of this paradigm.
 </p>

 #### CBO Actions